-Just because the noise is inside our building, do not overlook examining your outside condenser unit.
+Just because you’re hearing the noise inside the building, be sure to examining your outside condenser unit.
 It is not unusual for twigs and other debris to get stuck in the condenser unit’s fan.
 Make sure the area is swept clean of dirt and debris.

 Poor system design

-Have you been plagued by air conditioner noise since your system was installed, with the unit constantly turning on and off?
+Have you been plagued by too much air conditioner noise since your system was installed, with the unit constantly turning on and off?
 If so, the system may be too large for your space.
 Or, it may not be outfitted with high quality noise reduction technology.

 Stop the noise with routine preventative maintenance

 Ready for some peace and quiet along with better comfort conditions?
 It’s time to schedule an inspection and maintenance visit from an expert HVAC company.
 Your air conditioner noise is more than just an annoyance.
 It could be costing you money in terms of operational inefficiency.
-And it could lead to an inconvenient system breakdown in the hot summer months which requires an expensive repair.
+And it could lead to an inconvenient and expensive system breakdown in the hottest part of the summer.

 Should you repair or replace your noisy air conditioner?

-When you’re faced with a costly repair estimate to fix your noise problem, you now have another problem: how to decide if your air conditioner is worth fixing or if you’re better off replacing it?
+In the worst case, you might face with a costly repair estimate to fix your noise problem.
+Now you have another problem: how to decide if your air conditioner is worth fixing or if you’re better off replacing it?

-It would be advisable to invite an HVAC company in to assess your noisy air conditioner problem and make recommendations.
-There are many factors to take into consideration before making a repair or replace decision, including the age and condition of the system, its repair history and the extent of the current damage.
-Also, if it uses R22 refrigerant (Freon), which is being phased out soon, that should impact your decision.
+There are many factors to consider before making a repair or replace decision, including the age and condition of the system, its repair history, and the extent of the current damage.
+Also, if it uses R22 refrigerant (Freon), which is being phased out soon, that should also impact your decision.